brain-image-library/napari-bil-data-viewer/README.md

 ### Known Issues / limitations
 * Currently the only datasets that are available are those which have been manually selected by the developers.
 If you would like a specific dataset to be included please consider adding the dataset(s) to the dataset_info.py file and submitting a pull request:  https://github.com/brain-image-library/napari-bil-data-viewer/blob/main/napari_bil_data_viewer/dataset_info.py
+* The plugin is still under development.
+We appreciate all reports of errors which occur during use.  https://github.com/brain-image-library/napari-bil-data-viewer/issues

 ----------------------------------